dymmond/lilya/docs/en/docs/routing.md

 Exactly the same what happens when no route was found.

+What to do when handling GET and POST

+Check the method first.
+Otherwise you can run into troubles when trying to receive from bodyless requests.

 !!!
 Tip
     In case of multiple StaticFiles you can enable the fall-through behavior by setting the `fall_through` argument to `True` for all but